Here you’ll find answers to some of the questions we are asked most frequently. If your query isn’t answered here, please do get in touch with us.

 Above all, you don’t have to trust us – we welcome the use of escrow!
 You can find us on OpenBazaar via this link.
 Please note that you will need to install and run the marketplace software in order to access our profile.
 Alternatively, you can browse our profile here.

-A: International bank transfer fees are way too high, and PayPal doesn’t allow tobacco vendors to use their payment system.
+A: International bank transfers are cost prohibitive, while PayPal together with the credit card networks don’t allow tobacco vendors to use their payment channels.

 A: Bitcoin is a digital currency in which transactions can be performed without the need for a central bank.
 It is a way to break free, a way for you to pay us without asking anyone’s permission.
 If this is your first time hearing about Bitcoin, here’s a short introductory video:

 A: We ship everywhere in the world, well maybe except North Korea!
-“Simple airmail” is free if you order two or more cartons.
-Below that, it costs $2.99 and “Registered airmail” costs $4.99 per carton.
+Shipping is on us if your order amount exceeds $100.
+Below that, shipping costs $4.99 and “Registered airmail” costs $7.99 per carton.

 A: Shipping times range from 3 to 35 days, depending on the destination country.
 To most countries, delivery shouldn’t take longer than 2 weeks from the day of the dispatch.
 We’re still trying to wrap our heads around how the postal system works as we had packages delivered to the USA in 3 days straight, and sometimes it would take 35 days to deliver to France.
 We guess it’s fair to say that the delivery time is a bit random, and to our great regret, there’s nothing we can do about it.